tbgolfer86/Social-Network-API/README.md

-# E-Commerce Back End
+# Social Network API

   ## Description
-  This is an e-commerce back end application that allows the user to add, remove, and update products and their categories in the database.
+  This is a social network API back-end application that allows the user to add, remove, and update users and their thoughts in a MongoDB database.

 ---